-The number of uses depends entirely on the proper application, storage and care of the electrode by the user.
-The durability of electrodes depends on the adhesiveness of the gel, which is dependent on keeping the gel clean, hydrated and free from foreign debris.
+The number of uses depends entirely on the proper application, storage and care by the user.
+The durability of the electrodes depends on the adhesiveness of the gel and its adhesiveness depends on keeping the gel clean, hydrated, and free from foreign debris.

-Application: Before each use, the skin where the electrode will be applied must be cleaned with water and soap in order to remove any lotions, skin oils, make-up and dead skin.
-Any debris on the skin will be transferred to the gel of the electrode which will compromise the integrity of the gel's adhesiveness.
+Application: Before each electrode application, skin must be cleaned with water and soap to remove any lotions, skin oils, make-up, and dead skin.
+Any debris on the skin will be transferred to the gel of the electrode thereby compromising the integrity of the gel's adhesiveness.
 A clean surface is the most important factor in the number of applications for an electrode.

-Storage: After each use, the electrode must be returned to the "ON" side of the Mylar liner and placed in the original, resealable package to prevent loss of moisture.
+Storage: After every use the electrode must be returned to the "ON" side of the Mylar liner and placed in the original, re-sealable package to prevent loss of moisture.
 Electrodes should be stored at a temperature between 41.0°-80.6°F.

-Care: After usage, if the electrode picks up small amounts of debris, you may use a drop of water on your finger to gently rub the debris off of the electrode.
-The most important part of electrode care is making sure that the electrode is placed on a clean surface each use.
+Care: After usage, if the electrode picks up small amounts of debris you may use a drop of water on your finger to gently rub the debris off the electrode.
+Most important to the care of the electrode is applying it to a clean surface with each use.

-DO NOT: use soap or alcohol, submerge in water, or scrub with abrasive material.
+DO NOT: use soap, alcohol, submerge in water, or scrub with abrasive material.

 Yes.
 When electrodes show wear and tear, or are no longer comfortable for the patient, simply replace them with a new set.